Suspect arrested in Pa. in murders of 4 University of Idaho students

 CBS News Philadelphia has confirmed that Bryan Christopher Kohberger, 28, is named in extradition papers in the Court of Common Pleas in Monroe County, Pennsylvania.

-According to the Associated Press, Pennsylvania State Police in Monroe County Court said a man was being held for extradition in a criminal homicide investigation based on an active arrest warrant for first degree murder issued by the Moscow Police Department and Latah County Prosecutor's Office.
+According to the Associated Press, Pennsylvania State Police in court said a man was being held for extradition in a criminal homicide investigation based on an active arrest warrant for first degree murder issued by the Moscow Police Department and Latah County Prosecutor's Office.

 The Moscow Police Department in Idaho said it will hold a news conference Friday at 1 p.m. local time (4 p.m.
 ET) to announce developments in the investigation.